-The specialty hardware market is highly fragmented with numerous local and regional firms distributing a limited range of products.
+The specialty hardware remains a highly fragmented market composed mainly of a multitude of regional distributors offering a limited range of products.
 In addition, certain manufacturers distribute their products directly.
-Richelieu differentiates itself from its competitors in the Canadian market by the combination of its national distribution network, highly trained sales force and vast assortment of quality products.
+Richelieu differentiates itself from its competitors by the combination of its North American distribution network, highly trained sales force and vast assortment of quality products.

-Management of Richelieu believes that, due to its unique business profile, Richelieu is well positioned to compete effectively in the highly fragmented North American specialty hardware market.
+Management of Richelieu believes that, due to its unique business profile, Richelieu is well positioned to compete effectively in the North American specialty hardware market